Anthodev/santamitsu/README.md

 - `/draw` - Draw and announce the pairs for the Secret Santa once it's locked

 ### For the server admin
-- `/setup` - Setup the Secret Santa via DM
+- `/setup` - Setup the Secret Santa
 - `/announce` - Announce the Secret Santa to the members on the servers
 - `/cancel` - Cancel the Secret Santa
 - `/delete` - Delete the Secret Santa